tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the ClientHello contains a DHE cipher suite, it MUST also include a "negotiated_dl_dhe_groups" extension.
 If the server selects a DHE cipher suite, it MUST respond with that extension to indicate the selected group.
+If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.
 [[TODO: Presumably we want to bring {{I-D.gillmor-tls-negotiated-dl-dhe}}
 into this specification.]]